 Meditate with Flostate!

 Flostate now has three 10-minute meditation sessions in our on-demand library and will soon be adding more.
-We also offer a live meditation session on Sunday mornings.
 Make meditation a part of your daily or weekly routine, and we know you’ll start to realize the benefits!
 View Meditation classes on-demand at www.theflostate.com/on-demand.
 Sign up for a live class www.theflostate.com/schedule.